syedshahab698/MovieGenrePrediction/README.md

 - XGBoost Classifier : 0.30
 - LightGradient Boosting Classifier: 0.45,

-Among all these models Logitic regression results were better.
+Among all these models Logistic regression results were better.

 ### Further Improvements:
 - The same problem can also be solved using deep Learning LSTMs and CNNs.